Bisphosphonates can be taken by both men and women to treat osteoporosis.

 Always tell your dentist that you are having bisphosphonate therapy or tell your doctor if you need dental treatment.

 Atrial fibrillation is a common type of heart rate problem that might be linked to IV bisphosphonates.

 Pooled data from randomized controlled trials and observational studies show that there is a higher risk of atrial fibrillation from bisphosphonates, according to the National Center for Biotechnology Information.
-(Randomized controlled trial are considered very high quality.
+(Randomized controlled trials are considered very high quality.
 However, pooling studies means combining findings from studies with different parameters, people tested and goals of the studies.
 So that makes it a bit less reliable, but still good.)

 Your doctor might want to check your kidney functioning before starting bisphosphonates and occasionally after starting.
 Drinking plenty of fluids can help protect your kidneys.
 You should alert your doctor if your urine output drops.
-Kidney damage is rare, but possible.
+Kidney damage is rare but possible.

 Additionally, there are some concerns about bisphosphonate treatment and esophageal cancer.
 However, the National Institutes of Health examined several studies and doesn’t see any correlation.